 Remember that not everyone needs and wants the same thing out of a relationship.
 People have different ideas of what is good and healthy, and it can take some negotiation before you both come to an agreement on how much space you should both have.

 Of course, it is all well and good to say something like this, but in practice, setting out your personal boundaries can be difficult.
 You need to notice that it is happening.
 Not everyone does.
 You need to be able to handle it.
 Not everyone can.

 1. Cherish your individuality

 Take a look at your life.
 Are you an individual, or are you seen as being part of a whole?
 Many people find themselves treated as part of a conglomerate when they become part of a relationship.
 You might be one of them.
 If you are finding that your relationship has taken your individuality away from you, then you need to take steps to change that.

 If you find yourself losing your individuality, insist on some personal space.
-Try and redefine some space and habits as ‘yours’ as a person, as distinct from ‘yours’ as a couple.
-Try and make or keep something to yourself, that you can use to define who you are.
+Try to redefine some space and habits as ‘yours’ as a person, as distinct from ‘yours’ as a couple.
+Try to make or keep something to yourself that you can use to define who you are.

 2. Try not to suffocate